wamlm-kdd/wamlm/index.md

 The ML projects life-cycle management include research resources allocation and collaboration with product development, to achieve innovative and applicable outcomes.
 We solicit presenting real case-studies and high level working model proposals.
 At the same time, the people management aspects include the unique properties of ML talents and the specific challenges in building AI organisations, fostering research culture and growing research driven individuals in a business driven environment.
 Finally, the ML excellence topic include aspects of high-quality ML models and working processes, together with tooling and best practices to ensure them.

 We solicit **talk proposals** for the plenary talks session.
-The proposals should be 0.25-1 page.
+The proposals should be 0.5-4 pages.
 We also invite **panel round-table** discussion proposals.
 Please include in the submission:

 - Description of the talk/panel discussion:
   - Title